 Too many times the outcome of a specific method is the focus of debate, without clarifying if that outcome has validity.

-Questions that would help clarify Method would be:

-- Is the person or organization involved willing to fundamentally rethink their methods of creating the certain outcome?

-- Has the person or organization involved thought about how the method will work going into the future?

-Replacement | Too many times the outcome of a specific method is the focus of debate, without clarifying if that outcome has validity.

 Questions that would help clarify the Method would be:

 - Is the person or organization involved willing to fundamentally rethink their methods of creating the certain outcome?

 - Has the person or organization involved thought about how the method will work going into the future?